ombulabs/blog/_posts/2020-05-26-how-to-pair-sucessfully.markdown

 Watching and listening is probably the most important key to a successful pair session.
 It’s easy to get distracted when things slow down for a minute or something needs to load.
 It’s best to keep focused so that you don’t miss important steps or information.
 Use the downtime to take notes.

-I find it helpful to keep a pad of paper and take my notes by hand.
+I find it helpful to keep a pad of paper and take notes by hand.
 This makes things smoother because I’m usually sharing my screen or trying to watch someone else on their screen and it’s nice to have something completely separate from the computer.
 It helps to keep track of what is being discussed and possible ideas or concepts that should be checked out later.

 While watching and listening is important, knowing when to interject with an idea, or just to ask a question is also essential.
 Sometimes it’s hard to interrupt, but it will make the session more useful if you can ask questions when you don’t understand something, or add ideas when you think you know what should be done next.
 This creates a rapport between the Developers and you get much more out of a session if silence is not the overwhelming sound.